Your business has a very successful customer abandonment strategy in place. Except you probably aren’t aware of it.

 Tell me.
 What type of growth, expansion and sustainability strategy is a customer abandonment strategy?

 A customer abandonment strategy can be so subtle, that you aren’t aware your company is stuck.

 Your sales people keep bringing in repeat business.
 Your engineers keep executing the same outcomes.
 Things are clicking along like clockwork: the same things, done the same way, over time.

 My advice: pull your head out of the sand each month.
 Take a walk around the table and look at your company from the eyes of your loyal clients.
 Then, assess whether you have won any new business from them.
 To top it off, assess whether you have won any new business from new clients.

 Now, breathe.
 Turn your customer abandonment strategy into a customer retention growth strategy, instead.
-Click on this link and let’s put a strategy in place.
+Contact me here and let’s put a strategy in place.

 Take the next steps towards a rock-solid customer retention strategy:

 Babette Ten Haken serves organizations as a corporate catalyst and innovative speaker, strategist, coach and storyteller.
 Babette’s One Millimeter Mindset™ Workshops and Speaking programs leverage collaboration to catalyze professional innovation, workforce engagement and customer retention, especially in challenging Industrial Internet of Things environments.
 Babette’s playbook of IIoT team collaboration hacks, Do YOU Mean Business? is available on Amazon.
 She is a member of ASQ, SHRM, PMI, and the National Speakers Association.
 Image source: Adobe Stock.